ptsk5/nb-iot-2-ibm-cloud/README.md

 ### Create a cluster
 1. In the IBM Cloud Catalog find **Kubernetes Service**.
 Create an instance by choosing _Free_ cluster type and by providing _Cluster name_ (e.g. myCluster).
-2. Follow Gain access to your cluster to install CLI tools and the Kubernetes Service plug-in (if not already installed).
+2. Gain access to your cluster to install CLI tools and the Kubernetes Service plug-in (if not already installed).
 3. Target the Kubernetes Service region (e.g. _eu-central_), download the Kubernetes configuration files, and export KUBECONFIG environment variable:
     ```
     $ ibmcloud ks region-set eu-central